This freezer-friendly Loaded Potato Soup is rich, delicious, and can be thrown together in your Instant Pot right before dinnertime.

 Then, get out your sour cream, and spoon a giant-sized dollop right into that hot soup.
 Watch it melt gloriously as you stir, and be really happy about your life.
 I suppose you could use plain Greek yogurt to lighten it up a bit, but please don’t do that to yourself.

 All you have left to do is top it to your heart’s content.
 Our must haves are green onion, cheddar cheese, and of course, bacon.
+(We get our favorite uncured bacon from here.)
 Maybe you’d like to add some cheddar jack and red onion?
 Maybe you want to get crazy with some broccoli and chopped ham?
 If you can dream it, you can top it.

 This Loaded Potato Soup is decadent, creamy, and will come together in your Instant Pot right before dinner.